maxtaco/oneshallpass/README.md

     HMAC-SHA512(_DK_, [ "OneShallPass v2.0", _e_, _h_, _g_, _i_ ])

 for an iterator _i_ that starts at 0.
-You can think of this rought as signing the message "User _e_ wants to log into site _h_" with the private signing key derived from _p_.
+You can think of this roughly as signing the message "User _e_ wants to log into site _h_" with the private signing key derived from _p_.

 1SP version 2 will find the first _i_ for which the following